TeachBooks/mirror_mude_book/book/fvm/lagrangian.md

 Displaced particle in Lagrangian (left) and Eulerian (right) reference frames.
 ```

-Consider a system of particles in motion using the reference frames in {numref}`gauss5` from time $t$ to $t+\t$.
+Consider a system of particles in motion using the reference frames in {numref}`gauss5` from time $t$ to $t+dt$.
 In the Lagrangian frame a new velocity is observed for the particle of interest at time $t+dt$ (a function of time only).
 The reference frame has moved with the particle (black circle), and a new particle is now in the location of the frame at time $t$ (white circle).
 On the other hand, in the Eulerian frame the original particle (black circle) has simply left the cube after time $dt$ has passed and a new particle (white circle) is observed with a different velocity (a function of both time and space).
 In this case, the reference frame does not move.

 For small $dt$ and if the spatial scale at which the particles are being observed is much larger than the scale of the particles themselves (the molecular scale), the particle system can be viewed as a continuous mass (i.e., a fluid or deformable solid).
 Therefore, the change in velocity in the Lagrangian frame is the same as the change observed in the Eulerian frame.
 In other words, the two descriptions of motion of the black and white circles are equivalent.
 Mathematically: